Proposal Preparation

 Facilities & Administrative Costs (F&A)

 • Also called Indirect Costs (IDC) or Overhead Costs, this covers infrastructure supporting research (e.g., buildings, maintenance, libraries).
 F&A rates are negotiated with the U.S. Department of Health and Human Services every few years.
-For FY24, the federal F&A rate was 57% of modified total direct costs (MTDC).
+Examples of indirect costs include salaries for administrative roles, rent, and utilities.

 • Rutgers mandates full cost recovery for sponsored research but allows F&A reductions via a cost reduction waiver in specific cases.
 For New Jersey state-funded projects, the F&A is typically capped at 10%.